Judwaa 2

 Judwaa 2 is a 2017 Indian Hindi-language action comedy film directed by David Dhawan.
 A reboot of the 1997 film Judwaa, itself a remake of the Telugu film Hello Brother (1994), which itself was inspired by the Jackie Chan-starrer 1992 film Twin Dragons, the film stars Varun Dhawan playing twins Raja and Prem opposite Jacqueline Fernandez and Taapsee Pannu.
 Produced by Nadiadwala Grandson Entertainment, Judwaa 2 was released on 29 September 2017 to negative reviews from critics.
-It was a box office success and 7th highest grossing film of the year.
+Nevertheless, it was a box office success and 4th highest grossing film of the year.

 Plot

 While flying back to Mumbai, Rajeev Malhotra meets Charles, a criminal.
 Malhotra then rushes to the hospital where his wife has given birth to Twin sons.
 The doctor explains that when the twins are near each other, their reflexes operate simultaneously.

 Malhotra has the authorities at the hospital waiting to arrest Charles.
 In the scuffle, Charles kidnaps one of the twins and leaves him at the train tracks.
 Charles is arrested and is sentenced to twenty years in prison.
 The police advises Malhotra to take his wife and Prem and leave India, so they move to London, England.
 The other twin is found by a woman named Kashibai and she raises him as her son in Mumbai, and names him Raja.

 Twenty years later, Charles is almost about to be released from jail.
-Prem has grown up to be a kind and gentle Christian boy who aspires to be a musician.
+Prem has grown up to be a kind and gentle Hindu and Christian boy who aspires to be a musician.
 He is thrashed and bullied by an upperclassman, Rocky, on his first day of college and is pitied by Samaira.
 Samaira is impressed by Prem's musical talents and asks him to come to her house and teach her music.

 At the same time, Raja has grown up to be a fun-loving young man and staunch devotee of Ganpati Bappa, growing alongside his friend Nandu in the slums.
 One day, he gets in brawl with Alex, a local goon's head, at the festivities for Ganesh Chaturti.
 Raja is warned to take Nandu and get out of India for a few days because Alex's goons will go after them.
 Raja and Nandu illegally fly to London and meet Alishka on the flight.
 Raja starts dating Alishka and Prem begins dating Samaira.